 The entrance door is a radius door with a dead bolt lock for added security.
 The door can be held open with the door stop.
 With the door open, simply lift the "T" section on the door and place it in the holder on the exterior sidewall of the unit.
-Next to the entrance door you will find the lighted acrylic assist handle.
+Next to the entrance door you will find the standard lighted grab handle.
 This handle will assist anyone entering the unit.
-Next to the exterior handle, you will find the door bell button for the door bell.
+Next to the exterior handle, you will find the door bell button if the optional door bell was installed.
 This door bell operates on four C cell batteries.